comunica/Article-SSWS2020-AMF/content/evaluation.md

     2. {:#hypo-dynamic-restriction-2} Without cached AMFs, lower thresholds reduce server load.
     3. {:#hypo-dynamic-restriction-3} With cached AMFs, lower thresholds do not impact server load.
 4. **Network Bandwidths**:
-    Different network bandwidths (_256kbps, 512kbps, 2048kbps, 4096kbps_) are evaluated, and their effects or different AMF algorithms (_None, Triple, BGP Combined_) are tested.
+    Different network bandwidths (_256kbps, 512kbps, 2048kbps, 4096kbps_) are tested for evaluating network speedups,
+    and their effects or different AMF algorithms (_None, Triple, BGP Combined_) are tested.
     <br />
     **Hypotheses:**
     1. {:#hypo-bandwidth-1} HTTP bandwidth has a higher impact on non-AMF usage than triple-level AMF usage.